vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/05/087/03_pra_ye.md

 I do not understand the pāda-final ā́.
 Assuming that ī́ṣte belongs to √īś, that root does not otherwise appear with ā́(or any other preverb).
 It’s worth noting that ī́ṣṭe here is the only t-full 3rd sg.; the usual and very well-attested 3rd sg. is, of course, ī́śe.
 We might try to connect the form with √īṣ or √iṣ, but neither is promising formally or semantically.

 The last pāda, prá syandrā́so dhúnīnām, confronts us with a lexical conundrum: it contains two plurals, one nom., one gen., both of which are good Marut words.
 For the Maruts as syandrá- see V.52.3, 8; for dhúni- see dhúni-vratain this hymn (1e) and V.58.2, as well as the simplex adj. in numerous passages (e.g., V.60.7).
 So which one modifies the (unexpressed) Maruts, and what should we do with the other?
 The poet seems to be messing with our minds: we encounter the first, syandrā́saḥ, and understandably assume it refers to the Maruts, then come to the second, dhúni-, which is an even more characteristic Marut word, and have to readjust.
 Geldner supplies ‘chariots’ (Wagen, sim.
 Witzel Gotō Fahrzeuge) with the nominative, and the published translation tentatively follows that.
-Renou manages to make both words refer to the Maruts, “(dieux) bruyants qui rapides (vont) de l’avant,” breezily remarking “il n’est pas indispensable de sous-entendre ←←les chars>>.”
+Renou manages to make both words refer to the Maruts, “(dieux) bruyants qui rapides (vont) de l’avant,” breezily remarking “il n’est pas indispensable de sous-entendre ←←les chars&gt;&gt;.”
 But, though I’m sympathetic to his intuition that both words should refer to the Maruts, the grammatical difference is unambiguous.
 In Max Müller’s tr. of this hymn (SBE 32), he tr. “the rushing chariots of these roaring Maruts come forth” and notes that “chariot” was Oldenberg’s suggestion (presumably in their consultation on the SBE translations; the suggestion is not registered in the Noten).
 One of the problems with supplying ‘chariots’ is the preceding pāda (d), also in the nom. pl., which seems clearly to describe the Maruts.

 If syandrā́saḥ does not refer to the Maruts but to their chariots, we must either assume that the flashing entities in d are also chariots or put an unsignalled break between the two pādas.
 The published translation essentially does the latter, but it is unsatisfactory.